 All mesenchymal stem cells harvested from umbilical cords are screened for infectious diseases to International Blood Bank Standards before they are approved for use in treatments.

-A small number of umbilical cords (about 1 in 10) pass our rigorous screening process.
+Only a small percentage of donated umbilical cords pass our rigorous screening process.

 What are the advantages of treating with allogeneic human umbilical cord tissue (HUCT)-derived mesenchymal stem cells?

 - Anyone can be treated since HUCT mesenchymal stem cells are immune system privileged.
 Human Leukocyte Antigen (HLA) matching is not necessary.

 - The stem cells with the best anti-inflammatory activity, immune modulating capacity, and ability to stimulate regeneration can be screened and selected.

 - Allogeneic stem cells can be administered multiple times over the course of days in uniform dosages that contain high cell counts.

 - Umbilical cord tissue provides an abundant supply of mesenchymal stem cells.